wangfowen/owenwangdotcom/_posts/2013-10-12-are-you-my-motherland-2.md

 and the Coliseum without having to go through the lines and it gives you free access to the public transportation.
 We only used the metro once so don't have much to say here.
 It seemed quite standard.
-The only thing worth noting is be careful of pick pockets.
+The only thing worth noting is be careful of pickpockets.
 If a little kid asks you for the time and you clearly don't have a watch, immediately guard your valuables.
 His friends are probably surrounding you and stealing your belongings.